khusmann/bydantic/docs/more-field-types.md

 | 123     | Sensor Error   | bool (1)      | Sensor error flag (1 = error)                         |
 | 124-127 | (Pad)          | uint (4)      | Padding bits, always `0`                              |

-With bydantic, definition can be translated into a Bitfield class that looks like this:
+With Bydantic, definition can be translated into a Bitfield class that looks like this:

 ```python